NewsIn Your CommunityChesapeake

 and last updated

-CHESAPEAKE, Va. — A driver is facing charges after driving the wrong way on the Chesapeake Expressway at high speeds, according to Chesapeake Police.
+CHESAPEAKE, Va. — A driver is facing charges after driving the wrong way on the Chesapeake Expressway at high speeds on Sunday morning, according to Chesapeake Police.

-The Chesapeake Police Department received multiple reports of the wrong-way driver at 8:14 a.m.
-We're told the suspect vehicle was observed traveling south in the northbound lanes at a high rate of speed.
+CPD received multiple reports of the wrong-way driver at 8:14 a.m., the car was traveling south in the northbound lanes at a high rate of speed.

 Police say the vehicle was located traveling over the 168-bypass bridge as it crossed the Albemarle Canal and continued south.
 As the vehicle approached the Edinburgh area, the driver made a U-turn in the median and began traveling north in the northbound lanes.